cyverse/irods-adm/coding-standards-bash.md

 	echo Match
 fi

-# This would likely generate an error, since bash expands f*
+# This would likely generate an error, since Bash expands f*
 # within the contents of the current directory.
 if [ filename == f* ]; then
 	echo Match